Bend Sinister (album)

-Bend Sinister is the ninth studio album by English post-punk band the Fall.
+Bend Sinister is the ninth studio album by the English post-punk band the Fall.
 It was released in September 1986 by record label Beggars Banquet.

 Recording and production

 Bend Sinister was the third and last Fall album to be produced by John Leckie.
 When recording began, the band was without a drummer, as Karl Burns was fired shortly before sessions began.
 Ex-member Paul Hanley stepped in at first before permanent replacement Simon Wolstencroft was found.
 However, Leckie and Mark E. Smith argued during the recording, with Smith complaining that "he'd always swamp everything, y'know, put the psychedelic sounds over it".
 Leckie, for his part, drew the line at Smith's insistence that some tracks be mastered from a standard audio cassette that Smith had been carrying around and listening to on a Walkman.

+"Mark was stomping around saying 'That's not the mixes we had in the studio,' but he'd been listening to a chrome Dolby cassette he'd taken away and played on this little Walkman through a speaker that was distorting, and that was his reference.
+In the end, a lot of that album was cut from a cassette because that's the quality that Mark wanted.
+He was actually right, though, because that's their sound", Leckie told Melody Maker in 1995.

 Julia Adamson, who engineered some of the recording sessions, would eventually join the Fall in 1995 as a keyboard/guitar player.